Catfish1210/GoTSP/README.md

 * https://github.com/nsf/termbox-go -- to check for keystrokes in terminal
 * https://github.com/AlecAivazis/survey/v2 -- for UI/Selector

+### Timer
+Timer function that measures elapsed time between 2 spacebar presses.

+It can be used in various applications where measuring time is essential, such as performance testing &| time-based challenges (like Speedcubing).

+Timer is centered and refreshed with using termbox-go.

+Tldr: the Timer function allows users to start and stop the timer and returns the elapsed time between.

+##### Flow
+1. Wait for user to start timer with spacebar
+2. Once timer is started, a goroutine is launched to update the elapsed time continously
+3. goroutine calculates the elapsed time and refreshes the display accordingly
+4. If user presses spacebar, the timer stops and breaks out of the event-loop
+5. Then the function records the stop time and returns the duration between the start and stop times

 ### GenerateScramble
 Scramblers are imperative in cubing.
 Without them, you cannot scramble a cube according to regulations, ensure that people have the same scrambles in competition, or practice effectively.